equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 * If you are on holiday and you need to hotfix something you can actually do it from your Smartphone (yes I've done this several times, it is not super productive but it works !)
-* Database dumps (if you need to do them) are faster transferable to development environment + more secure (as long as your VM is secure)

 Points that need more attention:

+#### Same region transfers

+For example if your production VM and development VM is in the same AWS region and zone (like `us-east-1 a`) then you don't pay data transfers if you move large files.
+Plus is super fast.

+Further example: let say you need to create DB dump and transfer it to development machine to debug some critical data bug.
+This way it's faster & more secure that copy dump to laptop (as long as your VM is secure.
+Honestly who can swear that that 100% of his colleagues has encrypted hard drive it his/her laptop ?)

+> For example larger scale projects in Ruby on Rails is a hell to run on Windows machine.

-#### more closer prod replication
+#### Development environment is closer to prod replication

 Assuming your production server is Linux then it's easy to replicate same environment on your development machine (the VM) as on different os